Understanding the Muslim Bans

 Despite intense opposition and criticism from the public, allied legislators, and the federal courts, the Trump administration has also pushed forward other discriminatory policies that share the same goal as the Muslim bans and target Muslims and other immigrants and communities of color.

-Ending Temporary Protected Status (TPS) for Sudan and limiting it for Syrians.
-On September 19, 2017, a few days before Sudan was removed from Muslim Ban 3.0, the Trump administration announced an end to TPS for Sudan, effective November 2, 2018.
+Ending Temporary Protected Status (TPS) for Sudan and Limiting It for Syrians, Yemenis, and Somalis.
+On Sep.
+19, 2017, a few days before Sudan was removed from the list of banned countries under Muslim Ban 3.0, the Trump administration announced an end to TPS for Sudan, effective Nov.
+2, 2018.
 Sudanese TPS- holders may be forced to return to a country that is still unstable.
-On January 31, 2018, TPS for Syrians was extended, but only for those who had already applied for the program, denying protection to Syrians arriving more recently, despite the fact that they fled the same dangerous conditions.
+Since that announcement, TPS was extended for Syrians (on Jan.
+31, 2018), Yemenis (on July 5, 2018), and Somalis (on July 19, 2018), but only for those who had already applied for the program, denying protection to anyone from those countries who arrived more recently, despite the fact that they fled the same dangerous conditions.

 To download this issue brief as a PDF, which also includes a table that provides more information, click on the PDF icon, above.